 8. Click ESRI North 1 and click OK.
-Click and drag the North arrow so it is to the right of the legend.
+Click and drag the north arrow so it is to the right of the legend.

-9. Insert a scale bar from the Insert menu.
+- 9. Insert a scale bar from the Insert menu. - 10.
+Click Scale Line 1 and click Properties.

-10. Click Scale Line 1 and click Properties.
+11. Click the Scale and Units tab.

-- 11. Click the Scale and Units tab. - 12.
-Check the box to display one division before zero and change the division units to miles.
-Then, click OK on all dialog boxes.
+- 12. Check the Show one division before zero box and change the division units to miles.
+Click OK on all dialog boxes. - 13.
+Click and drag the scale bar under the legend and north arrow.

-- 13. Click and drag the scale bar under the legend and North arrow. - 14.
-Click the legend to select it; while holding down the Shift key, click the scale bar to select it as well.

-15. Click Drawing on the Draw toolbar, point to Align, and click Align Left from the menu that appears.
+- 14. Click the legend to select it; while holding down the Shift key, click the scale bar to select it as well. - 15.
+Click Drawing on the Draw toolbar, point to Align, and click Align Left from the menu that appears.
 The scale bar is now aligned with the left side of the legend.